≡ Menu

 * AB InBev’s fiscal year begins on Jan 1 and ends on Dec 31.

-AB InBev also has managed to drive its debt margin to a record low of 138% as of fiscal 2022.
+AB InBev also has managed to drive its debt margin to a record low of 132% as of fiscal 2023, as shown in the graph above.

-Despite the decline in the ratio over time, it was still considerably high in fiscal 2022 at 138% of sales revenue.
+However, AB InBev’s debt was still considerably high in fiscal 2023 at 132% of revenue.

 AB InBev interest coverage ratio